owenCocjin/ProgMenu/README.md

 printFAA()
 ```

-> The `printFAA` function prints all the passed flags, assigned, and args in that order
+> The `printFAA()` function prints all the passed flags, assigned, and args in that order

 - A *flag* is: `-f or --flag`
 - An *assigned* is a flag with an associated arg: `-s 12` or `--seed=12`
 - An *arg* is pretty much anything else: `$ cmd -s <arg> <lonelyArg>`
+- **NOTE**: Multiple flags passed via one tick will be treated as 2 separate flags, with the last flag getting any assigns (ex. `-fh 'Hello'` is the same as `-f -h 'Hello'`)

 > You can create MenuEntry objects which can be used to run a function when the script starts: